cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 <HighlightBox type="best-practice">

 At this point, notice that `NextGame` exists from the start.
 Therefore, it does not have a _creator_ per se. **This exercise keeps it** but if you want, you can choose to remove `creator` from its definition, and readjust the Protobuf numbering.
-Here, it is ok to reorder the Protobuf numbering because you just started and do not have any backward compatibility to handle.
+Here, it is okay to reorder the Protobuf numbering because you just started and do not have any backward compatibility to handle.

 ```protobuf
 message NextGame {